 What happens when you donate plasma?

 Plasma donation is a safe and comfortable experience.
-Most of our donors spend the 45 minutes happily reading or browsing their phones.

 The donation part takes around 45 minutes so you might want to bring a book or some music to keep you entertained.
 Most donor centres have free WiFi and TV.